orkhasnat/resume/typst/modern-big/resume-lib.typ

   ]
 }

-/// Right section for the justified headers
-/// - body (content): The body of the right header
-/// - accent_color (color): The accent color to color the text with.
-This defaults to the default-accent-color
 #let secondary-right-header(body, accent_color: default-accent-color) = {
   set text(accent_color, size: 9pt, style: "italic", weight: "medium") body
 }

-/// Right section of a tertiaty headers.
-/// - body (content): The body of the right header
 #let tertiary-right-header(body) = {
   set text(weight: "medium", style: "italic", size: 7pt) body
 }

-/// Justified header that takes a primary section and a secondary section.
-The primary section is on the left and the secondary section is on the right.
-/// - primary (content): The primary section of the header
-/// - secondary (content): The secondary section of the header
 #let justified-header(primary, secondary) = {
   set block(above: 0em, below: 0.5em)
   pad[